Booligoosh/codetheweb.blog/_posts/2018-02-04-github-pages-free-hosting.md

 ![Click the left option - Create new repository][gh-desktop-create-new-repo-button]

 When you click it, a dialogue will come up.
-Enter in your repository name (`whateveryourusernameis.github.io`) and choose where to save the repository folder on your computer.
+Enter your repository name (`whateveryourusernameis.github.io`) and choose where to save the repository folder on your computer.
 Leave all the other options as they are, then click "Create Repository":

-![Enter in your repository name (`whateveryourusernameis.github.io`) and choose where to save the repository folder on your computer.
+![Enter your repository name (`whateveryourusernameis.github.io`) and choose where to save the repository folder on your computer.
 Leave all the other options as they are, then click "Create Repository"][gh-desktop-create-new-repo-dialogue]

 ## Adding your code
 Now, it's time to add our code!
 Move all of your website files into the repository folder on your computer, then go back to GitHub Desktop - it should now look something along the lines of this: